joohoi/focli/README.rst

 focli
 =====

-CLI client to timetables for a city of Turku (Föli) bus stop(s), including time differences to prescheduled times for lines that provide realtime data.
+Bookmarkable CLI client to timetables for a city of Turku (Föli) bus stop(s), including time differences to prescheduled times for lines that provide realtime data.

+- Bookmark once, quickly check all the stop schedules relevant to you any time you need them with only one command.

 .. image:: https://cloud.githubusercontent.com/assets/5235109/13033364/dbae4d6a-d31c-11e5-8829-09c7fbc8086e.gif